david-macmahon/SeticoreCapnp.jl/README.md

 With our `CapnpReader` we can now create Hits.
 We could call the `Hit` constructor ourselves, but it is generally easier and more efficient to iterate through our `CapnpReader`.
-Calling the `Hit` (or `Stamp`) constructor directly is most useful when you want a specific one and you know its "frame index" (or the closely related "byte offset").
+Calling the `Hit` (or `Stamp`) constructor directly is most useful when you want a specific one and you know its "frame index".
 Here is a simple `for` loop that will read all the Hits of the file associated with `reader`:

 ```julia
 # Loop through all Hits in the file